 The Marangu route is commonly known as the “Coca-Cola” route.
 This is the first route established to reach the top of Mount Kilimanjaro.

 It is often described as one of the easiest walking routes.
 However, it has the lowest success rate.
 This is because a lot of climbers attempt this route in 5 days, not taking enough time and filing due to bad acclimatization so we suggest 6 Days Marangu Route instead of 5 days to climb it.

-This is the only route which approaches Mount Kilimanjaro from the southeast
+This is the only route that approaches Mount Kilimanjaro from the southeast